fraizerbrian/Sec_Writeups/README.md

 # VAPT

-This is a documentation ofpart of my learning curve and the things that I shall be going through as a PenTester.
+This is a documentation of part of my learning curve and the things that I shall be going through as a PenTester.

 ## Vapt
 - [x] **Information Gathering**